Monica and Stormy: Scandals in two eras

 When CNN interviewed a group of female Trump supporters, they largely disbelieved her and said her porn-star status gave her less credibility, although one also said, "I feel sorry for her.
 My heart goes out to her."

-Academic Hinda Mandell - the author of Sex Scandals, Gender and Power in Contemporary American Politics - said Stormy Daniels is re-writing the standard sex scandal script.
+Academic Hinda Mandell - the author of Sex Scandals, Gender and Power in Contemporary American Politics - said Stormy Daniels is re-writing the standard scandal script.

 "She is not ashamed and there is a power in that," Ms Mandell told the BBC.
 "She comes across as owning the incident and wants to voice her own story."